Oliver-Ren/cs4321-projects/project2/README.md

 We categorize conditions from the WHERE clause into:
 	1. Comparison between constants.
-	2. Inner-table select condition.
+	2. In-table select condition.
-	3. Inter-table join condition.
+	3. Cross-table join condition.

 At the start of parsing, all conditions are extracted by recursively breaking up the AND expressions.
 Then for each table we record: 1) its select conditions, and 2) its join condition with all of the __preceding__ tables.
 This way, we could move along the FROM tables, and focus only on relevant conditions when a new table needs to be joined with the current left sub-tree.
 And of course, constant conditions are handled before everything.